ouseful-testing/codespaces-jupyter-tm351/README.md

 Demo of running an OU maintained Docker container as the computational environment.

+Note that the workspace can be slow to build (watch th logs!) and once the JupyterLab environment has loaded, it may take a little while for the kernel to become available for the first loaded notebook.
+(Try restarting it after a while, or stopping and closing the notebook, then opning it again, if the kernel does not seem to be responsive).
 ## End-User Rationale

 The demo is interesting for several reasons: